 Upper Allen Township, in keeping pace with changes in building construction technology, has determined that there may be certain buildings located within Upper Allen Township which, due to the large size of the structure and/or other characteristics of the construction and/or design, may not be able to accommodate communications among public safety personnel who may be called to the premises of such buildings and structures to respond to public safety situations.

-Whenever it is determined that the characteristics of a large building are such that the signal strength is not sufficient to allow public safety personnel to communicate reliably with the EOC, Upper Allen Township shall require the owner(s) and/or building contractor of said large building to install bidirectional amplifiers in or on the building to remedy the communications problem and reach the coverage criteria set forth in this chapter or otherwise required by the integrated public safety radio system.
+Whenever it is determined that the characteristics of a large building are such that the signal strength is not sufficient to allow public safety personnel to communicate reliably with the ECC, Upper Allen Township shall require the owner(s) and/or building contractor of said large building to install bidirectional amplifiers in or on the building to remedy the communications problem and reach the coverage criteria set forth in this chapter or otherwise required by the integrated public safety radio system.

-Upper Allen Township adopts Appendix A, "800 MHZ Radio Communication System In-Building Certification Requirements," and Appendix B, "Coverage/Acceptance Test Plan," as may be amended from time to time by resolution, as the 800 MHz radio communication system in-building certification requirements and coverage/acceptance test plan and rules and regulations of the Township of Upper Allen Township.
+Upper Allen Township adopts Appendix A, "Emergency Radio Communications System In-Building Certification Requirements," and Appendix B, "Coverage/Acceptance Test Plan," as may be amended from time to time by resolution as the radio communication system in-building certification requirements and coverage/acceptance test plan and rules and regulations of the Township of Upper Allen Township.

 The Upper Allen Township Code Enforcement Officer and the Upper Allen Township Fire Marshall are hereby appointed as the designated officials who are authorized to carry out all responsibilities and duties slated herein.